llvm/llvm-project/llvm/docs/LangRef.rst

     the module.
 That is, a function can be both ``inaccessiblememonly`` and have a ``noalias`` return which introduces a new, potentially initialized, allocation.

+    Note that accessing the current thread's identity, e.g. getting the address of a thread-local variable is not considered a memory read.
 ``inaccessiblemem_or_argmemonly``
     This attribute indicates that the function may only access memory that is either not accessible by the module being compiled, or is pointed to by its pointer arguments.
 This is a weaker form of  ``argmemonly``.
 If the function reads or writes other memory, the behavior is undefined.

+    Note that accessing the current thread's identity, e.g. getting the address of a thread-local variable is not considered a memory read.
 ``inlinehint``
     This attribute indicates that the source code contained a hint that inlining this function is desirable (such as the "inline" keyword in